DefinitelyTyped/tsd/README.md

 * Some more about the [code](CODE.md).
 * Extra background [info](INFO.md) about the conceptual choices (old).
 * Internal list of things [todo](TODO.md).

+### I have a suggestion or idea

+Feel free to leave a [ticket](https://github.com/DefinitelyTyped/tsd/issues).
+Questions and contributions for the definition files go [here](https://github.com/borisyankov/DefinitelyTyped/issues).

 ## Build